aarohan01/caesar_cipher/README.md

 # caesar_cipher
 Extended version of ceaser cipher.
-Two version :
+Two versions :
 1. Ascii only.
 Can encrypt and decrypt ascii text as well as files.
 Ignores other characters.
+Will also include brute force demo in future.
 2. Ascii as well as unicode encoded with utf-8.
 Can encrypt and decrypt text as well as files.